evennia/evennia/docs/source/Setup/Start-Stop-Reload.md

      evennia start -l

-> To stop viewing the log files, press `Ctrl-C`.
+> To stop viewing the log files, press `Ctrl-C` (`Cmd-C` on Mac).

 ## Reloading

 The act of *reloading* means the Portal will tell the Server to shut down and then boot it back up again.
 Everyone will get a message and the game will be briefly paused for all accounts as the server reboots.
 Since they are connected to the *Portal*, their connections are not lost.

 Reloading is as close to a "warm reboot" you can get.
 It reinitializes all code of Evennia, but doesn't kill "persistent" [Scripts](../Components/Scripts.md).
 It also calls `at_server_reload()` hooks on all objects so you can save eventual temporary properties you want.

-From in-game the `@reload` command is used.
+From in-game the `reload` command is used.
 You can also reload the server from outside the game:

      evennia reload

 Sometimes reloading from "the outside" is necessary in case you have added some sort of bug that blocks in-game input.

 ## Stopping

 A full shutdown closes Evennia completely, both Server and Portal.
 All accounts will be booted and systems saved and turned off cleanly.

-From inside the game you initiate a shutdown with the `@shutdown` command.
+From inside the game you initiate a shutdown with the `shutdown` command.
 From command line you do

      evennia stop

 You will see messages of both Server and Portal closing down.
 All accounts will see the shutdown message and then be disconnected.
-The same effect happens if you press `Ctrl+C` while the server runs in interactive mode.

 ## Foreground mode